AlacrisIO/alacrity/README.md

 increasing.
 Alacrity is not a blockchain; it uses existing blockchains.
 The minimal API Alacrity expects from a blockchain is:

-XXX Also, by this definition, the "messages" in a typical "blockchain"
+FRR Also, by this definition, the "messages" in a typical "blockchain"
     is actually a list of individual transactions plus administrative data.
 Maybe we should call the list-of-message abstraction something else than a "blockchain".
 Maybe a message history or something?
 And then say a blockchain is a history of blocks?

-YYY This is all true, but I think it is beneath the level of
+JMC This is all true, but I think it is beneath the level of
     abstraction Alacrity is at.
 For example, if the administrative messages are relevant, then they are part of the message history;
     otherwise they are just details about the blockchain was